ADGEfficiency/energy-py/readme.md

 ```
 pip install requirements.txt
 ```
-The main dependencies of energy_py are numpy, pandas, Keras & TensorFlow (GPU).
+The main dependencies of energy_py are numpy, pandas & TensorFlow.

-energy_py was built using Keras 2.0.8 & TensorFlow 1.3.0.
+energy_py was built using TensorFlow 1.3.0.

 ### Project structure